 33 Maplewood Mall Philadelphia, PA 19144 Phone: 215 848-1120 Fax: 215-848-1130 WomenCount@WomenInDialogue.us

-Thanks to a grant from the Mellon Foundation, the Crossroads Women’s Center is building and housing the community-based Wages for Housework Campaign (WFH) archives!
-WFH celebrates its 50th anniversary this year, and we launched the archives with a March 27 anniversary event Moving Forward by Looking Back at our new Center at 5011 Wayne Avenue.
-Stay tuned for the launch of our online archives this Fall and the Grand Opening of our community archives in November!
+Thanks to a grant from the Mellon Foundation, Women in Dialogue is building and re-housing the Wages for Housework Campaign (WFH) Community archives at the new Crossroads Women’s Center 5011/5013 Wayne Avenue in the Germantown section of Philadelphia.
+The archives was launched on March 27, 2022 — the 50th anniversary of WFH!! — at an event Moving Forward by Looking Back at the new Center.
+Stay tuned for the news of the launch of our online archives and the Grand Opening of our community archives in Spring 2023.
 Many thanks to Mellon Foundation for making this possible.

 Our Archives project is also promoting intergenerational exchange.
 As part of our Lessons from the Archives series, the Women in Dialogue Archives Speakers Bureau provided two speakers for this intergenerational event at the University of Toronto.